DerKobe/DerKobe.github.io/_posts/2015-12-18-the-official-internet-chillout-area.markdown

 date: 2015-12-18T15:21:07+01:00
 ---

 This is something I wrote over 10 years ago with Macromedia Flash.
-I just stumbled upon it as I was looking for the FTP credentials for a customer of mine from, well 10 years ago.
+I just stumbled upon it as I was looking for the FTP credentials for a customer of mine from well, 10 years ago.
 Today was throwback Friday.

 So, take a minute and maybe get a little peace with this or just sharpen you mouse hovering piano skills.